This is my review of the British Airways American Express Premium Plus credit card.

 As with all rewards cards, this is not a suitable product for you if you do not clear your balance in full every month.
 You should focus on a credit card with a low interest rate such as the AA Low Rate Card.
 This has a very attractive representative APR of 6.4% variable on purchases and balance transfers.

 The representative APR is 76.0% variable, including the £195 fee, based on a notional £1,200 credit limit.
 The interest rate on purchases is 22.9% variable.

 About the card

 The British Airways American Express Premium Plus card is issued directly by American Express.
-This analysis is focussed on the paid version of the card – I wrote about the free BA Amex card in a separate article.
+This analysis is focussed on the paid version of the card – I reviewed the free BA Amex credit card in a separate article.

 The general American Express rule is that you can hold two charge cards and two credit cards at the same time.
 Platinum and Gold are the two widely-held charge card, whilst the credit cards include the Starwood SPG, Nectar, Costco and Harrods Amex cards.